 Instant Pot Charro Beans are a great side or even a full meal with cornbread on the side!
 Have you ever forgotten to soak the beans prior night?
 Have you ever cooked dried beans in your Instant-Pot?
 This best Instant -Pot Charro beans recipe is a great place to start with and get your hands adjusted to the Instant-pot!
 It can be served as a main dish topped with Pico de Gallo and tortilla or Mexican fiesta rice on the side!
 Video Recipe included

-Why Make Charro Beans in and Instant Pot?
+Why make Charro Beans in an Instant Pot?

 Charro Beans is a super flavorful dish, however it requires a good amount of time to make them.
 Soaking them overnight, and slow cook them for the best flavor.
 It requires a whole lot of time.
 What if i told you that you can get the same authentic flavor with fraction of a time and NO SOAKING !!
 Interested?
 Charro Beans is actually Pinto beans, so if you search for Charro beans and you get results for Pinto beans, you may be on the right page.
 Making Charro Beans in an Instant Pot takes less than an hour and not have to worry about whether it is cooked properly or not.
 Get the guesswork out of your cooking by using the Instant Pot.
 Best part of this recipe is that it is a dump and start recipe!